Judge Dredd: Dredd vs. Death: Plot

-Judge Mortis is then sighted going on a killing spree at the Clooney Hospital.
+Judge Mortis is seen on a killing spree at the Clooney Hospital.
 Dredd makes his way through the hospital and helps the patients get to safety before corralling Judge Mortis into a quarantine chamber with disinfectant.
 Dredd is then informed that Judge Fire has been located at a nearby smokatorium.
-After activating the smokatorium's fire suppression system, Dredd destroys Judge Fire's physical body.
-Before Judge Fire can escape, his spirit is captured by a team of Psi Division judges.
+After activating the smokatorium's fire suppression system, Dredd destroys Judge Fire's physical body, and Judge Fire's spirit is captured by a Psi Division team.
 Judge Death is then discovered in Resyk, killing most of the workers inside.
 Dredd confronts Judge Death and manages to destroy his body, but Death flees to the undercity before his spirit can be captured.
 Dredd gives chase, eventually discovering Judge Fear guarding a portal to Deadworld, the home of the Dark Judges.
 Dredd dispatches Judge Fear and successfully captures his spirit, before heading through the portal in pursuit of Judge Death.

 On Deadworld, Dredd fights through the reanimated remains of Deadworld's inhabitants as well as a small group of death cultists, eventually reaching Judge Death.
-He possesses the now mutated body of Dr. Icarus, which was recovered by the death cult for Death's use.
+He possesses Dr. Icarus's mutated body, which was recovered by the death cult for Death's use.
 Unable to do any damage to Judge Death's new body, Dredd releases a group of Psi Division judges that Death was holding hostage, including Judge Anderson.
 They use their powers to pull Death's spirit out of Dr. Icarus' body, but before his spirit can be captured, he attempts to possess Judge Anderson.
 Anderson manages to resist, and traps Judge Death inside her mind.